Meaning of PBS in Health and Social Care

 Assessment-Based Intervention

-Assessment-based intervention is a crucial principle of Positive Behaviour Support and one of the main reasons the approach is practical.
+Assessment-based intervention is a crucial principle of Positive Behaviour Support and one of the main reasons the approach is practical when it comes to supporting people.

-Assessing and data collection on an individual’s behaviours that challenge helps PBS professionals to:
+Assessing and data collection on a person’s behaviours that challenge helps PBS professionals to:

-Hence, involving family members and the individuals requiring support is essential while developing a PBS plan.
+Hence, involving family members and the people requiring support is essential while developing a PBS plan.

 Being Preventative, Not Just Reactive

-Positive Behaviour Support uses proactive strategies to eliminate or minimise behaviours that challenge from occurring.
-Additionally, these strategies build supportive environments that promote positive behaviours.
+Positive Behaviour Support uses proactive strategies to reduce behaviours that challenge from occurring.
+Additionally, these strategies build supportive environments that promote positive behaviours and develop the right plan to support autistic people or people living with a learning disability.

 Outcome Based Approach

-Positive Behaviour Support is an outcome-based approach, which means that PBS strategies are developed to achieve specific goals or outcomes.
+Positive Behaviour Support is an outcome-based approach, which means that PBS strategies are developed to achieve specific goals or outcomes that will cause a positive change.
 This might include:

 happy child and school counselor 2021 08 26 15 43 13 utc